dcernst/dcernst.github.io/teaching/mat220s18/journal.md

 ## Week 6 ##

 <ul class="fa-ul">
   <li><i class="fa-li far fa-calendar-check"></i><b>Monday, February 19:</b> Lots of Circle-Dot today!
 We divided the class up into 6 small groups, each tasked with proving one of the remaining theorems about Circle-Dot.
 We had MY, BH/JS1, MN/TM, KF, GS, and PH, present Theorems F, G, H, I, J, and K, respectively from Problem 37.
-We also had AM share her conjecture and some justification about which sequences of circles and dots are attainable in Circle-Dot.
+We also had AM2 share her conjecture and some justification about which sequences of circles and dots are attainable in Circle-Dot.
 We left it as an open question.</li>
   <li><i class="fa-li far fa-calendar-check"></i><b>Wednesday, February 21:</b> At the beginning of class, JS2 offered to revisit Circle-Dot.
 His initial conjecture was that all sequences of circles and dots were obtainable, but he realized there was a flaw in his argument.
 Note that this doesn't imply anything one way or the other.
 All we know is that his approach failed.
 Our discussion of Circle-Dot was followed by a discussion of axioms, axiomatic systems, theorems, incompleteness, and decidability.
 Next, KP and AW nicely handled Problem 38 (number of ways to make 110 from 14 distinct numbers).
 Then HM presented an easy to follow algebraic proof of Problem 39 (yet another identity involving triangular numbers).
 With the few minutes we had left, I hinted at a visual proof for Problem 38.
 We will tackle Problem 40 on Monday next week.</li>
   <li><i class="fa-li far fa-calendar-check"></i><b>Friday, February 23:</b> The students took Quiz 3.</li>
 </ul>